SuryaKshetra/project.github.io/index.md

 By understanding the design principles behind the algorithms, we implement them to solve problems faced in designing a city.

 ---
+# Course Project Introduction

+Suryakshetra is a meticulously planned urban area spanning 1,500 sq. km in Gujarat, strategically chosen to leverage its proximity to established cities like Rajkot, Porbandar, and Junagadh.
+This city model aspires to balance growth, sustainability, and livability while addressing key challenges of urbanization in India.

 ### [Learn more about our city design project.](City_Details.md)